 RAILS encourages all RAILS OCLC members to regularly update their lists of serials in OCLC.

 To assist our members with this process, tutorials have been posted below.
-These instructional documents were created by Erica Laughlin, the Database Coordinator at Resource Sharing Alliance (RSA) and have been adapted for all RAILS members by Susan Weinmann, the RAILS Resource Sharing Manager.
+These instructional documents were created by Erica Laughlin, the Database Coordinator at Resource Sharing Alliance (RSA) and have been adapted for all RAILS members by Susan Weinmann, the RAILS Resource Sharing Specialist.

 Other OCLC local holdings maintenance tutorials are available on the OCLC website at: http://bit.ly/LHMtutorials.